About the Keeneland Library

 Spirit of the Times: 1836 to 1903 editions of the New York-based weekly newspaper that covered Thoroughbred racing, all types of sports, foreign correspondence, theatre, literature, women’s fashion, opera, and the stage.

-North American Industry Publications: Complete copies of The Blood-Horse (started in 1929), The Thoroughbred Record (started in 1875), and its successor, Thoroughbred Times.
+North American Industry Publications: Complete copies of The Blood-Horse (started in 1929), The Thoroughbred Record (started in 1875), and its successor, Thoroughbred Times, as well as nearly 100 other industry serial journal and magazine collections.

 For more information about the Library's collections, please visit our website.

-The Keeneland Library is free and open to the public year-round from 8:30 a.m. to 4:30 p.m., Monday through Friday.
-The library is closed on federal holidays.
+Keeneland Library is free and open to the public year-round from 8:30 a.m. to 4:30 p.m., Monday through Friday.
+The Library is closed on federal holidays.

-The Keeneland Library is a reference-only, non-circulating library that offers wireless Internet, work and study spaces, and public-access computers.
-Available 24/7, the online catalog provides an index of all Keeneland Library collections, as well as full-text versions of select online books and journals.
+Keeneland Library is a reference-only, non-circulating library that offers wireless Internet, work and study spaces, and public-access computers.
+Available 24/7, the online catalog provides an index to some of our collections, as well as full-text versions of select online books and journals.

 - Joe Hirsch, Columnist, Daily Racing Form